 Labor market evidence

-AI job statistics can be confusing because different reports measure different things: jobs created, jobs displaced, work hours automated, and task-level exposure are not the same metric.
+AI replacing jobs statistics can be confusing because different reports measure different things: jobs created, jobs displaced, work hours automated, and task-level exposure are not the same metric.

 | Source | What it measures | How to interpret it |